+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Mark is a member of the Chancery Bar Association and the Property Bar Association.

 TFS Stores Ltd v Designer Retail Outlet Centres (Mansfield) General Partner Ltd [2021] EWCA Civ 688, [2021] L.&T.R.
 30, and [2020] EWCA Civ 833, [2020] 4 W.L.R.
-99 (led by Joanne Wicks QC): Two important decisions of the Court of Appeal case, one on the proper process for contracting out of the Landlord and Tenant Act 1954, and the other on the proper procedure for counterclaims between landlords and tenants.
-The Supreme Court is currently considering an application for permission to appeal.
+99 (led by Joanne Wicks KC): Two important decisions of the Court of Appeal, on the proper process for contracting out of the Landlord and Tenant Act 1954, and the proper procedure for counterclaims between landlords and tenants.

 Safdar v GR Property Management [2020] EWCA Civ 1441, [2021] 1 W.L.R.
-908: a second appeal on a point of general public importance concerning the validity of joint enfranchisement applications under section 90 of LRHUDA 1993.
+908: Mark appeared unled on both the first appeal and the second appeal on a point of general public importance concerning the validity of joint enfranchisement applications under section 90 of LRHUDA 1993.

-Pile v Pile: a complex dispute arising out of the break-up of a family farming partnership.
-In 2021, a five-day High Court trial addressed serious allegations of harassment and high value claims for occupation rent because of exclusion from commercial and agricultural land.
-Satellite litigation to date has included an important judgment on the effect of Part 36 offers relating to claims that continue to accrue, an urgent injunction application, and an application for permission to appeal an arbitrator’s award.
+Pile v Pile: A complex dispute arising out of the break-up of a family farming partnership.
+At a five-day High Court trial, Mark successfully rebutted serious allegations of harassment, and also dealt with high value claims for occupation rent because of exclusion from commercial and agricultural land.
+Satellite litigation included an important judgment on the effect of Part 36 offers relating to claims that continue to accrue, and an application for permission to appeal an arbitrator’s award.

-Perrill v Madurapperuma: Following a four-day trial before a Recorder, obtained rescission of a deed of trust on the grounds of misrepresentation, damages for misappropriation of funds, and possession of two substantial residential properties.
+Perrill v Madurapperuma: Following a four-day trial Mark obtained rescission of a deed of trust on the grounds of misrepresentation, damages for misappropriation of funds, and possession of two substantial residential properties.

-Holden v Richards: Obtained outright possession of agricultural land following three hearings and a trial raising issues of will construction, mental capacity, and option agreements.
+Holden v Richards: Mark obtained outright possession of agricultural land following three hearings and a trial raising issues of will construction, mental capacity, and option agreements.

 • Publications

-Transfer of tenancies and occupation orders under the Family Law Act 1996 and their interplay with housing and rent provisions – in the January 2022 issue of the Family Law Journal
+Transfer of tenancies and occupation orders under the Family Law Act 1996 and their interplay with housing and rent provisions Fam.
+Law 2022, 52(Jan), 103-107

 Inessential ingredients in notices E.G. 2021, 2123, 48-49